apache/apisix/doc/plugins/traffic-split.md

 ## How To Enable

-Create a route and enable the `traffic-split` plugin:
+Create a route and enable the `traffic-split` plugin.
+When configuring the upstream information of the plugin, there are two ways:

+1. Configure upstream information through the `upstream` attribute in the plugin.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '